Event-Driven Investing: A Comprehensive Guide

 AI Investing

 In this guide, we will explore the basics of event-driven investing.
-We'll look at the strategies involved, and how you can implement them in your investment portfolio to achieve high returns.
+We'll look at the strategies involved and how you can implement them in your investment portfolio to achieve high returns.

-What is Event-Driven Investing?
+What Is Event-Driven Investing?

 Event-driven strategies exploit pricing inefficiencies when the market digests new information about these events.